haleemaahmad/Telling-Stories-w-Data/CritiqueByDesign.md

 User 2: *I like this headline the most (Draft 2) and the layout makes it easy to interpret the numbers!!
 Red and gray would be good changes for the theme.*

+#### Incorporating Feedback
 I decided that based on these two comments, I would keep the data in chronological order, but I would rework the colors to reflect that a ranking system that wouldn't confuse the audience.

 ## STEP Five: Build your solution.
+Finally, after working through a critique of the original visual, conceptualizing a wireframe and adapting earlier drafts to incorporate user feedback, I came up with a final visualization.

+The data presented below is listed in a horizontal bar chart.
+I combined the casualty data into one string that shows the sum of deaths and injuries and conveys them each in a single bar.
+I used a golden red gradient to reflect the trend of declining and rising rates, and I modified the title to redirect the audience to the year 2021.
+The chart is interactive and is animated to show the data in chronological descending order as well as by most-least violent years.

 ### UNAMA Afghan Casualties - Final
 <script type='text/javascript' src='https://prod-useast-b.online.tableau.com/javascripts/api/viz_v1.js'></script><div class='tableauPlaceholder' style='width: 1152px; height: 678px;'><object class='tableauViz' width='1152' height='678' style='display:none;'><param name='host_url' value='https%3A%2F%2Fprod-useast-b.online.tableau.com%2F' /> <param name='embed_code_version' value='3' /> <param name='site_root' value='&#47;t&#47;hjahmadportfolio' /><param name='name' value='CritiqueVisualization-UNAMAAfghanCasualties&#47;AfghanCasualities' /><param name='tabs' value='no' /><param name='toolbar' value='yes' /><param name='showAppBanner' value='false' /></object></div>